 About the program

-Following strong community and local government support, the Australian Government has committed to Phase 3 of the Local Roads and Community Infrastructure (LRCI) Program.
-An additional $1 billion announced in the 2021-22 budget will continue to boost Australia’s economic recovery.
-This brings the total Australian Government commitment to the LRCI Program to $2.5 billion.
+Following continuing strong community and local government support, the Australian Government has announced Phase 4 of the Local Roads and Community Infrastructure (LRCI) Program through the 2022-23 Budget.

-This program supports local councils to deliver priority local road and community infrastructure projects across Australia, supporting jobs and the resilience of local economies to help communities bounce back from the COVID-19 pandemic.
-LRCI Program Phase 3 will continue to support local jobs and businesses at the time it is needed most.
+This program supports local councils to deliver priority local road and community infrastructure projects across Australia, supporting jobs and the resilience of local communities.

 Funding allocations for the LRCI Program and the extension are determined by formula and take into account road length and population.

-- Local Roads and Community Infrastructure Funding Allocations PDF: 285 KB
+- Local Roads and Community Infrastructure Funding Allocations Phase 1 PDF: 285 KB

-- Local Roads and Community Infrastructure Program Phase 2 - Frequently Asked Questions PDF: 637 KB
+- Local Roads and Community Infrastructure Funding Allocations Phase 2 PDF: 1125 KB